djugei/djugei.github.io/content/how-arch-delta-works.md

 This is generally either the package being on the blacklist due to know bad delta compression performance, or no previous package of that name being available in the package cache,
     usually because of package renames or ```pacman -Scc```.

+\* the efficiency described in the opening paragraph is with linux-image blacklisted, due to low gains (about 20% saved) and long calculation.

 To give efficacy feedback the tool outputs bandwidth saved in the end of each run, and provides a "stats" subcommand that calculates statistics by scanning the package cache.